NCA ANZ Pty. Ltd.

 Ref: AS 4187, EN 867-5 & ISO 17665-1, EN 285

-The Verify helix is designed in Australia by NCA Laboratories, and made and manufactured in Australia, providing quality and robustness to cope with the conditions inside the sterilizer.
-Made from 304L medical-grade metal and 1.5 metre or 4 metre PTFE tubing, it provides the greatest challenge for the sterilizer against the most complex cannulated lumen.
-A Quattro indicator is placed inside on every cycle and will detect all parameters for sterility assurance.
+The Verify helix is designed in Australia by NCA Laboratories, and made and manufactured in the U.K. providing quality and robustness to cope with the conditions inside the sterilizer.
+Made from 304L medical-grade metal and 1.5 metre PTFE tubing, it provides the greatest challenge for the sterilizer against the most complex cannulated lumens.
+A class 2 indicator is placed inside on every cycle and will detect all parameters for sterility assurance.

 The device has a life span of 3000 cycles.